MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 To populate the dashboard in Power BI, you must set up and successfully run the predefined **Ways of working assessment** and **Standard meeting query** in Workplace Analytics.

-After you successfully run these queries, you can download the Power BI template from the **Ways of working assessment** query on the **Results** page.
-After you download the Power BI template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.
+After you successfully run these queries, you can download the template from the **Ways of working assessment** query on the **Results** page.
+After you download the template, you can then connect the query data from Workplace Analytics to the dashboard in Power BI.

 >[!Note]
 >The template and dashboard name has been changed from Collaboration assessment to Ways of working assessment.